Plus-Size Model Ashley Graham Advocates For Body Acceptance With Photo Of Her Cellulite

 “…images peppered with social media tags promoting self confidence – a value dear to Graham, known as a ‘body activist.'”

-Indeed, Graham has proven to value promoting self confidence in women of all size as she continues to wow fans— and non-fans— alike.
+Indeed, Graham has proven to value promoting self confidence in women of all size as she continues to wow fans — and non-fans — alike.
 She started the new year off with a similar post that puts her curves and cellulite on display.

 “Walking into #2017 with boldness, excitement and confidence!!”